 ACF's living legacy community recognises all those who have decided to extend their giving after their lifetime.
-We thank everyone who has arranged to give a gift to ACF in their will – and leave a living legacy of a beautiful natural world.
+We thank everyone who has arranged to leave a gift in their will to ACF ensuring a living legacy of a beautiful natural world.

 Learn more about the living legacy community

-Meet some of the people who have chosen to give a gift to ACF in their wills.
+Meet some of the people who have chosen to leave a gift in their wills to ACF.

 I can't describe how lucky I feel every day to live here beside nature.
 I can't imagine not having some sort of natural area in my backyard.
 It's great for the soul but there's also obviously science to it — we need fresh air, we need animals, and everything else that goes along with having access to nature.
 In the last seven years, I've seen the giant kelp on the Tasman Peninsula totally disappear, which is very devastating and a huge impact in that short time.